Holburt Waring: Early life

 He was born in Chorley, Lancashire, the eldest son of Isaac Waring, a schoolmaster, and his wife, Catherine Holburt.
 He attended Owen's College, Manchester, (now the University of Manchester) and gained a BSc in physiology (1888), an MB (1890) in medicine and forensic medicine, a BS (1891) and MS in 1893.
 He became FRCS in 1891.

 Career

 He was demonstrator of anatomy and teacher of surgery at St Bartholomews and rose to become consulting surgeon.

 During the First World War he was a colonel in the Royal Army Medical Corps and consulting surgeon in addition to his hospital work.
 He was an officer of the Légion d'honneur.

-He represented the Faculty of Medicine in the Senate of the University of London and in 1920 he was elected dean of the Faculty of Medicine, and was vice-chancellor of the University from 1922–24.
+He represented the Faculty of Medicine in the Senate of the University of London and in 1920 he was elected dean of the Faculty of Medicine, and was vice-chancellor of the university from 1922 to 1924.
 He was also the first vice-president of the St Bartholomew's Hospital Medical College and instrumental in getting it affiliated to the university.

 He was elected President of the Medical Society of London (1925–26) and in 1935 was elected president of the Royal College of Surgeons of England, serving until 1937.